exponentlabshq/sip-31-interim-grant/README.md

 ## The Solution

-Rocky, the designer behind Zero Authority and BNS One, will conduct **experience design audits and UI/UX redesigns** for the top Stacks applications driving TVL, daily wallet activations, and transactions.
+Rocky, the designer behind Zero Authority and BNS One, will **train and mentor a new generation of UI/UX designers** through hands-on experience design audits and redesigns of 8 top Stacks applications.

+**The Critical Output**: A cohort of trained UI/UX experience designers who can continue elevating Stacks ecosystem design standards.

 **Proven track record**: Rocky's designs for Zero Authority and BNS One correlated with measurable increases in transaction volume, new wallet creation, and revenue.